Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling

 \subsubsection{Random Missing Traces}

-For each patch in the test sets of SEG C3 and MAVO, we design random missing phenomena with missing rates ranging from 0.2 to 0.6.
+For each patch in the test sets of SEG C3 and MAVO, we design random missing phenomena with missing rates ranging from 0.2 to 0.8.
 The initial values of the missing traces are set to 0.
-The experimental results of random missing interpolation are listed on the left side of Tab. \ref{tab:segc3missing} and Tab \ref{tab:mavomissing}.
-Except for being slightly inferior in the SSIM, the other three metrics demonstrate that our model has better fidelity.
+The experimental results of random missing interpolation are listed on the left side of Tab. \ref{tab:segc3missing} and Tab. \ref{tab:mavomissing}.
+Except for a slightly lower SSIM on MAVO test data compared to PConv-UNet, other results indicate that our model has better fidelity.
 Fig. \ref{fig:mavo random} shows the interpolated traces of the random missing MAVO test data.
 It can be seen that our method achieves the best performance both on amplitudes and phases.
 As a special case of random missing seismic data, the regular missing scenario will cause a serious aliasing problem.
 It usually appears as excessive artifacts in the high-frequency band of $f\text{-}k$ spectra caused by erroneous estimation or interpolation of the missing data frequency.
-Fig. \ref{fig:SEGC3 regular} compares the f -k spectra of SEG C3 test data with 70\% regular missing traces.
+Fig. \ref{fig:SEGC3 regular} compares the $f\text{-}k$ spectra of SEG C3 test data with 70\% regular missing traces.
 Severe aliasing can be noticed in Fig. \ref{fig:SEGC3regular_subfig4}.
 It is obvious that the $f\text{-}k$ spectra of the DD-CGAN, cWGAN-G, and ANet are all accompanied by significant high-frequency artifacts.
 Comparisons between the performance of all methods indicate that our model gains the most consistent $f\text{-}k$ spectra with the ground truth.